Updated By: Forrest Schaffer

-Since being offered this beta, Seer has been able to run over 10 experiments within various industries.
+Since being offered this beta, Seer was able to run over 10 experiments within various industries.

-As of earlier this week, the bidding strategy is now out of beta and available to all accounts/campaigns at Seer and will be rolled out fully to all advertisers by end of Q2.
+As of May 2017, the max conversions bidding strategy is now out of beta and available to all accounts/campaigns at Seer and has been rolled out fully to all advertisers in Q2 2017.

-Below I will take you through the lessons we learned from the experiments we ran & recommendations for when to test this new bidding strategy in your accounts.
+Below I will take you through the lessons we learned from the experiments we ran & recommendations for when to test the maximize conversions bidding strategy in your accounts.

-- For several of the campaigns that we ran this test in, we saw performance go down slightly those first two weeks then head up into the right for the remaining two weeks.
+- For several of the campaigns that we ran this test with, we saw performance decline slightly in those first two weeks then head up into the right for the remaining two weeks.

 - Recommendation: Don’t pause the experiment two weeks in once you see that performance is down.
 Let the experiment run for the whole 4 weeks.

-Below is an example of one B2C client that saw performance down after the first two weeks but then pick back up the last two weeks.
+Below is an example of one B2C client that saw performance decline after the first two weeks but then pick back up the last two weeks.

 First two weeks: